Estimation of a Likelihood Ratio Ordered Family of Distributions

 We choose a parametric family of distributions from which we draw observations.
 We will then use these data to provide distribution estimates which we then compare with the truth.
 The specific model we have in mind is a family $(Q_x)_{x\in\mathfrak{X}}$ of Gamma distributions with densities

 with respect to Lebesgue measure on $(0,\infty)$, with some shape function $a:\mathfrak{X}\to (0,\infty)$ and scale function $b:\mathfrak{X}\to (0,\infty)$.
 Then $Q_x$ is isotonic in $x \in \mathfrak{X}$ with respect to likelihood ratio ordering if and only if both functions $a$ and $b$ are isotonic.
 Recall that since the family is increasing in likelihood ratio order, it is also increasing with respect to the usual stochastic order.
-Figure~\ref{Fig:True_Distribution} shows the true conditional density for the specific parameters $a$ and $b$ selected for this study.